-Mountain driving or desert temperatures can put extreme demands on drive train components - especially the transmission.
-Under extreme heat conditions you may need to turn off the vehicle air conditioner to improve engine and transmission cooling.
+Mountain driving or desert temperatures can put extreme demands on chassis components.
+Under extreme use conditions you may need to turn off the vehicle air conditioner to improve engine and transmission cooling.

 Be aware of the extra height of your motor home.
 Check for low hanging tree branches or other obstructions whenever you drive or park.
 Avoid low overhangs when pulling in for service.
 Always check overhead clearances of overpasses and bridges.
 This may be particularly important if you drive with the overhead vents open or if the motor home is equipped with a roof air conditioner, roof rack, CB or TV/radio antenna.
 Before leaving on a trip, check your route.
 Some tunnels prohibit motor homes with LP gas systems.